michaelbui99/landing-page-odin-project/README.md

 Responsiveness was not an objective and has not been considered in this project.

 ## Final Result
+Some of the padding and margins are a bit off, but the overall design was captured.
 <img src="result.png" alt="Screenshot of final result" style="width:70%; height:70%;">

 ## Provided Design and Style guide